Thailand Navratri Festival 2025 in Bangkok – Hindu Celebration of Goddess Durga

 During Navratri, each night is marked by specific rituals.
 Devotees participate in aarti (prayer ceremony), offer flowers, and light incense sticks to honor the goddess.
 The final day, known as Vijayadashami, marks the triumph of good over evil.
 A grand procession takes place, with statues of the goddess paraded through the streets, accompanied by music and dancing.

-This year, the Navratri festival will begin on October 3 and end on October 12.
+This year, the Navratri festival 2025 will begin on September 22 to October 2.
 The grand procession will be the highlight, attracting both local residents and international tourists.
 Whether you are a devout follower or simply curious about cultural traditions, Navratri offers a unique glimpse into the rich heritage of Thailand’s Hindu community.

 Tips for Attending the Navratri Festival